triton-inference-server/dali_backend/docs/tutorials/training_to_inference.md

     return output, label
 ```

+We're making the following adjustments to the DALI pipeline:
-We're adjusting it by swapping the Reader with ExternalSource and adding a `name` parameter to it.
-Since in our example
+1. Swapping the reader with the external source and adding a `name` parameter to it,
-we will explicitly create a `config.pbtxt` file for DALI model, we're not adding `ndim` and `dtype` arguments to
+2. Removing labels from the pipeline, as we don't need them in the inference,
-`fn.external_source`.
-We are, however, using [Autoserialization](https://github.com/triton-inference-server/dali_backend#autoserialization),
+3. We are using [Autoserialization](https://github.com/triton-inference-server/dali_backend#autoserialization), therefore we are adding the `@autoserialize` decorator on top,
-hence the `@autoserialize` decorator on top.
-Lastly, we are providing default values for arguments of the `inference_pipe`
+4. We provide the default values for arguments of the `inference_pipe` function.

-function.
+Since in our example we will explicitly create a `config.pbtxt` file for DALI model,
+we're not adding `ndim` and `dtype` arguments to `fn.external_source`.
+The following is the adjusted DALI pipeline
+for inference:

 ```python
 @autoserialize